-$$Q(s,a) \leftarrow (1-\alpha)Q(s,a) + \alpha[r + \gamma \max{a'} Q(s',a')]$$ (1)
+$$Q{t+1}(s_t, a_t) \leftarrow (1 - \alpha)Q_t(s_t, a_t) + \alpha [r{t+1} + \gamma \max{a'} Q_t(s'{t+1}, a')]$$ (1)

-This update formula comes in handy when the learner has to learn an actionvalue representation, like in Q-Learning [20].
+This update formula comes in handy when the learner has to learn an action-value representation, like in Q-Learning [21].
+The update is almost instantaneous.

-2.4 Reinforcement Learning and Search
+D. Reinforcement Learning and Search

-The idea of using RL in solving combinatorial problems is supported by many publications [14, 16, 21].
+The idea of using RL in solving combinatorial problems is supported by many publications [14], [16], [22].
 Some researches tried to apply RL to solve optimization problems and some have considered solving Constraint Satisfaction Problems (CSP) using RL techniques.

-For instance, Xu et al. [21] proposed a formulation of a CSP as a RL task.
+For instance, Xu et al. [22] proposed a formulation of a CSP as a RL task.
 A set of different variable ordering heuristics is provided to the algorithm that learns which one to use, and when to use it, in order to solve a CSP in a shorter amount of time.
 The learning process is accomplished in an offline manner and applied on different instances of the same CSP.
 The states are the instances or sub-instances of the CSP and the actions are defined as the variable ordering heuristics.
 A reward is assigned each time an instance is solved.
 This approach relies on Q-learning to learn the optimal variable ordering heuristic at each decision point of the search tree, for a given (sub)-instance of the CSP.

-Moreover, Loth et al. [11] have proposed the Bandit Search for Constraint Programming (BASCOP) algorithm that guides the exploration in the neighborhood of the previous best solution, based on statistical estimates gathered across multiple restarts.
-BASCOP has been applied on a job shop problem in [12] and has been shown to match the CP-based state of the art.
+Moreover, Loth et al. [11] have proposed the Bandit Search for Constraint Programming (BASCOP) algorithm that guides the seach (branching decisions) during the search, based on statistical gathered estimates BASCOP has been applied on a job shop problem in [12].

-A local search technique using RL is also proposed in [14].
-This approach aims at solving COPs based on a population of RL agents.
+Miagkikh et al. [14] also proposes a local search technique using RL.
+This approach solves COPs based on a population of RL agents.
 The pairs $\langle variable, value \rangle$ are considered as the RL task states, and the branching strategies as the actions.
 Each RL agent is assigned a specific area of the search space where it has to learn and find good local solutions.
 The expertise of the entire population of RL agents is used.
-A new solution is produced by taking a part of the locally-best solution found by one agent, and complete the remaining assignments using the expertise of another agent.
+A new solution is produced by taking a part of the locally-best solution found by one agent and by completing it with the expertise of another agent.

-According to [16], local search can be seen as a policy of a Markov Decision Process (MDP) where states represent solutions, and actions define neighboring solutions.
-Reinforcement learning techniques can then be used to learn a cost function in other to improve local search.
-One way to do so is to learn a new cost function over multiple search trajectories of the same problem instance.
+Moll et al. [16] see the local search as a policy of a Markov Decision Process (MDP) where states represent solutions and actions define neighboring solutions.
+Reinforcement learning techniques can be used to learn a cost function in order to improve local search.
+One way to do so is to learn a new cost function over multiple search trajectories of the same instance.
 Boyan and Moore's STAGE algorithm [5] follows this approach and alternates between using the learned and the original cost function.
 By enhancing the predictive accuracy of the learned cost function, the guidance of the heuristics improves as the search goes on.

 Another approach that uses reinforcement learning to improve local search in the context of combinatorial optimization is to learn a cost function off-line, and then use it on new instances of the same problem.
-Zhang and Dietterich's work [22] falls into this category.
+Zhang and Dietterich's work [23] falls into this category.